-Coach Fred Matheny Replies: The main reason for standing is to accelerate quickly to regain the speed lost in a corner.
+RBR Replies: The main reason for standing is to accelerate quickly to regain the speed lost in a corner.
 So the decision depends on the type of turn and your need to resume riding fast.

 After sweeping turns or downhill turns where you lose very little speed, it’s not necessary to stand.
 But if a corner is tight and you have to slow down to get around, standing will help you regain your cruising speed faster than accelerating from the saddle.

 Remember to shift into a lower gear if you do lose significant speed in a turn.
 Otherwise, it’ll be hard to get moving again no matter if you’re standing or sitting.

 Another reason to stand is to remove pressure from your rear end and stretch your legs and back.
 If you get in the habit of standing for a few strokes after most turns, you’ll ride more comfortably.